jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-When you have to display a lot of connectors, you might summarize them, and when you float over them, they expand into options.
+When you might display a lot of connectors, you might summarize them, and when you float over them, they expand into options.
 Maybe first you have an object connection line without a connector.
 You float over it, it splits up into an class, interface, object and value line, you float over one of those, it splits up into for instance Object Get and Object Set.
 I know that might not cover all the options, but it might be an idea to display the connector summary and fan it out when you float over it.

 -----